-CYQAA CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION

-1.2 Cor Connecting with society 1.2.1 The Institution has effective mechanisms to assess the needs and demands of society and takes them into account in its various activities.
+1.2 Connecting with society 1 - 5 1.2.1 The Institution has effective mechanisms to assess the needs and demands of society and takes them into account in its various activities.
 5 1.2.2 The Institution provides sufficient information to the public about its activities and offered programmes of study.
 4 1.2.3 The Institution ensures that its operation and activities have a positive impact on society.
 5 1.2.4 The Institution has an effective communication mechanism with its graduates.
-3

-Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.
+3 he numerical scores provided for the quality indicators (criteria) by specifying (it ciencies. f any) Publicity activities on the program offered have to organized.

-There are some publicity activities on the programs offered, i.e. addressing the hospitality industry in-situ; this could be extended to the other programs, in cooperation with stakeholders.
 Communication with graduates, of other programs and branches, is based on a personal, informal way.
 An alumni type of organization would be useful.

-1.3 Dev elopment processes 1 - 5 1.3.1 Effective procedures and measures are in place to attract and select teaching staff to ensure that they possess the formal and substantive skills to teach research and effectively carry out their work.
-5 1.3.2 The Institution has a two-year growth budget that is consistent with its strategic planning.
-5 1.3.3 Planning academic staff recruitment and their professional development is in line with the Institution's academic development plan.
-5 1.3.4 The Institution applies an effective strategy of attracting students/ high-level students from Cyprus.
-4 1.3.5 The Institution applies an effective strategy to attract high-level students from abroad.
-N/A 1.3.6 The funding processes for the operation of the Institution and the continuous improvement of the quality of its programmes of study are adequate and transparent.
-5
+1.3 Dev elopment processes 1 - 5 1.3 Dev elopment processes Effective procedures and measures are in place to attract and select teaching staff to ensure that they possess the formal and substantive skills to teach research and effectively carry out their work.
+1 - 5 Effective procedures and measures are in place to attract and select teaching staff to ensure that they possess the formal and substantive skills to teach 1.3.1 Effective procedures and measures are in place to attract and select teaching staff to ensure that they possess the formal and substantive skills to teach research and effectively carry out their work.
+The Institution has a two-year growth budget that is consistent with its 5 1.3.1 Effective procedures and measures are in place to attract and select teaching staff to ensure that they possess the formal and substantive skills to teach research and effectively carry out their work.
+The Institution has a two-year growth budget that is consistent with its strategic planning.
+Planning academic staff recruitment and their professional development is in 5 1.3.1 Effective procedures and measures are in place to attract and select teaching staff to ensure that they possess the formal and substantive skills to teach research and effectively carry out their work.
+The Institution has a two-year growth budget that is consistent with its strategic planning.
+Planning academic staff recruitment and their professional development is in line with the Institution's academic development plan.
+The Institution applies an effective strategy of attracting students/ high-level 5 5 5

-Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.
+Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies